Skip to main content

 In this step, you will configure the yaml required for IIS Collection.

-Path of the different log file configured to capture IIS logs is needed to be given here (see Prerequisites).
+The path of the log file configured to capture IIS logs is needed to be given here, refer to Prerequisites.

 YAML